Executive Summary, Or How To Avoid Reading This Article

 This article describes how that migration is occurring.

-The Hardened SHA1 algorithm automatically detects when the artifact being hashed is specifically designed to exploit the known weaknesses in the SHA1 algorithm, and when it detects such an attack it changes the hash algorithm (by increasing the number of rounds in the compression function) to make the algorithm secure again.
-If the attack detection gets a false-positive, that means that Hardened SHA1 will get a different answer than the standard FIPS PUB 180-4 SHA1, but the creators of Hardened SHA1 (see the second paper ) report that the probability of a false-positive is vanishingly small - less than 1 false positive out of 1027 hashes.
+The Hardened SHA1 implement automatically detects when the artifact being hashed is specifically designed to exploit the known weaknesses in the SHA1 algorithm, and when it detects such an attack it changes the hash algorithm (by increasing the number of rounds in the compression function) to make the algorithm secure again.
+If the attack detection gets a false possible, that means that Hardened SHA1 will get a different answer than the standard FIPS PUB 180-4 SHA1, but the creators of Hardened SHA1 (see the second paper ) report that the probability of a false positive is vanishingly small - less than 1 false positive out of 1027 hashes.

 Hardened SHA1 is slower (and a lot bigger) but Fossil does not do that much hashing, so performance is not really an issue.

 All versions of Fossil moving forward will use Hardened SHA1.
 So if someone says "SHA1 is broken, and Fossil uses SHA1, therefore Fossil is broken", you can rebut the argument by pointing out that Fossil uses Hardened SHA1 not generic SHA1 and Hardened SHA1 is not broken.

 Support For SHA3-256

 Prior to Fossil version 2.0 (2017-03-03), all artifacts in all Fossil repositories were named by only a SHA1 hash.
 Version 2.0 extended the Fossil file format to allow artifacts to be named by either SHA1 or SHA3-256 hashes.
 (SHA3-256 is the only variant of SHA3 that Fossil uses for artifact naming, so for the remainder of this article it will be called simply "SHA3".
 Similarly, "Hardened SHA1" will shortened to "SHA1" in the sequel.)